ms-iot/vscode-ros/doc/debug-ros-nodes.md

 When debug configurations are executed, they are resolved into debug requests and then sent to corresponding debug adapters.
 It would lead to errors generated in VS Code if no debug adapter is there to handle the debug requests.

+### What about adding a `debug` attribute to the `node` element in `roslaunch`

+Potentially, it could be helpful if the user could add a `debug=True` attribute (just like `launch-prefix`) in the `.launch` file to debug specific node(s).
+However, since this means changing XML specification for ROS launch files, it would require all launchers (including `roslaunch`) to understand and consume this flag.

+This is not preferred since `roslaunch` does not support launching nodes in debug mode.

+### What about an updated `roslaunch`

+Ideally, `roslaunch` could be updated to support a `--debug` flag.
+When this flag is added, `roslaunch` will not start any of the ROS nodes, but instead print out the launch requests in an easy-to-parse format (e.g. JSON):

+* parameters to be set for the launch request
+* environment configurations for each node
+* launch commands for each node

 <!-- link to files -->
 [architecture]: ../media/documentation/debug-ros-nodes/architecture.png
 [execute_a_debug_configuration]: ../media/documentation/debug-ros-nodes/execute-a-debug-configuration.png
 [debug_flow]: ../media/documentation/debug-ros-nodes/debug-flow.png
 [attach_debug]: ../media/documentation/debug-ros-nodes/attach-debug.png
+[launch_debug]: ../media/documentation/debug-ros-nodes/launch-debug.png

 <!-- external links -->
 [ros_wiki_debug]: http://wiki.ros.org/roslaunch/Tutorials/Roslaunch%20Nodes%20in%20Valgrind%20or%20GDB